danionescu0/docker-flask-mongodb-example/README.md

 **5** [Geospacial search service](#Geospacial-search-service) geospacial search service that supports adding places, and quering the placing by coordonates and distance (port 83)

-**6** [Stresstesting using locusts tool](Stresstesting-using-locusts) Stresstest work in progress
+If you consider this demo usefull give it a star so other will find it quicker :)

 ![diagram.png](https://github.com/danionescu0/docker-flask-mongodb-example/blob/master/resources/diagram.jpg)

-If you consider this demo usefull please consider to give it a star so other will find it quicker :)

 ## Technollogies involved
 * [Docker](https://opensource.com/resources/what-docker) A container system